SUSE-Cloud/socok8s/README.md

 This adds a step for patching upstream code, builds images and then continues the deployment.

+`USE_ARA` determines if you want to store records in ARA.
+Set its value to 'True' for using ARA.

 # Reference: Architecture and inventories

 By default, it is expected these playbooks and scripts would run